Ákos Hadházy: LMP

 During the campaign period of the 2018 parliamentary election, Hadházy was a strong advocate for cooperation among left-wing opposition parties despite the LMP's contradictory resolutions.
 According to press sources, Hadházy negotiated with numerous individual candidates to step back for the benefit of the most prominent opposition candidate, without authorization of the party leadership.
 As a result, the LMP's ethics committee initiated proceedings against him, but all of these were covered to the public until the election.
 Despite Tamás Harangozó (MSZP) withdrew his candidacy in favour of Hadházy, he again lost to Fidesz MP István Horváth in Szekszárd constituency.
 Hadházy became MP via his party's national list.
 As the governing Fidesz–KDNP won a two-thirds majority in a row for the third time, Hadházy resigned as co-leader of the LMP at the night of the election day.
-He was interviewed by 24.hu on the next day, where he claimed former party leader András Schiffer and board secretary Róbert Benedek Sallai threatened party candidates with litigation of million HUF to not to withdraw their candidacy.
+He was interviewed by 24.hu on the next day, where he claimed former party leader András Schiffer and board secretary Róbert Benedek Sallai threatened party candidates with litigation of million HUF not to withdraw their candidacy.
 Both politicians refused the charges.
 On 14 April, Sallai physically assaulted Hadházy during an ethics committee meeting.
 Hadházy filed charges against his party colleague due to the attack.

 Hadházy refused to attend the opening session of the new parliamentary term on 8 May 2018, claiming the newly formed national assembly as "illegitimate" due to the result of the controversial national election.
 He took his parliamentary oath a month later, on 4 June.
-Meanwhile Hadházy was marginalized within LMP.
+Meanwhile, Hadházy was marginalized within LMP.
 On 24 May, the party's disciplinary banned Hadházy from bearing any party positions for the upcoming two years because of his role in the campaign period of the national election, when he negotiated with the representatives of other parties without authorization.
 Hadházy left the party on 20 June 2018, but he stated he wished to retain his parliamentary mandate.